hageyahhoo/Agile2020/Agile2020.md

 <br />

 #### 2. ESTABLISH SOLUTIONS WITH ITERATIVE AND INCREMENTAL CONSENSUS
-At the end of the first week I joined LINE Corporation, I built the first rough ideas of SET including objective, missions, responsibilities, solutions, and milestones based on gathered information I mentioned earlier.
+At the end of the first week I joined LINE Corporation, I built the first rough ideas of SET including objective, missions, responsibilities, solutions, and milestones based on gathered information I mentioned above.
 Additionally, I proposed them to "decision makers" like senior managers and executives.

 I didn't think that I can build the perfect solutions and agree on them with decision makers at once.
 I supposed that it would be preferable not only me but decision makers to continue proposing ideas, getting feedbacks, and improving proposal.
 Additionally, there were few persons who could lead `strategy formulation` in LINE Corporation at that time.
 Leading decision making gave impacts to decision makers and it was good for attracting their interests in SET.
 Therefore, I chose to iterate build-propose-learn cycle weekly as `Iterative and Incremental Consensus` approach.

-⭐️TODO
-I could improved my proposal through this approach step by step.
 My first proposal was focusing on improving `Sticker Shop` due to frequency of outages, however I didn't define milestones.
-Through discussions with decision makers, rough milestones were useful for them to understand tasks, plan, and due date easily and quickly.
-They also said that it is impossible to define the perfect schedule at first and we should adopt to the real step by step.
-Luckily, all decision makers had agile mindsets.
-Additionally, public APIs were the most dangerous product and this was the top priority.
+Through this approach, rough milestones were enough useful for decision makers to understand tasks, plan, and due date easily and quickly.
+Additionally, they also said that it was OK to update milestones if we knew additional information.
+Moreover, they taught me that `public APIs` were more important than `Sticker Shop` at that time from business perspective.
+On the other hand, they agreed on my idea that utilizing Test Automation for making failure detection faster and reducing MTTR was valuable as SET's responsibility.
+Through this approach, I could improve my proposal step by step.
+Finally, we agreed on the first solution and milestone within 45 days since I joined LINE Corporation.
-Moreover, making failure detection faster and reduce MTTR by utilizing Test Automation is good as the first step of SET.

-Finally, we agreed on the first solution and milestone within 45 days I joined LINE Corporation.
 <br />

 #### 3. PROVIDE RESULTS EVERY WEEK FOR GIVING IMPACTS